collocations.org

 It is hoped that the course will open up new horizons for students.

-Their horizons were limited to events within the village community.
+Their horizons were limited to events within the town community.

 stretch

-His horizons didn''t stretch beyond his next night out.
+His horizons didn't stretch beyond his next game.

 They had become aware of possibilities beyond their own limited horizons.